April Fool, a Canadian love

 It’s also starting to rub off on me now.
 That rush I feel when I see the “win” underneath the rim?
 Amazing.
 Can’t beat it.

 Many do consider Canada as the humour centre of Earth.
 In October 2016 Rob Salem of the BBC wrote that as Canadians “[we] are known for our comedy.
 Or more to the point, our comedic talent“.
-He writes that many are shocked when they hear that great comedians in Hollywood are Canadian not American (Adam Sadler, Tim Allen, Jim Carrey, Mike Myers, Rick Mercer, Russel Peters).
+He writes that many are shocked when they hear that great comedians in Hollywood are Canadian not American (Adam Sadler, Jim Carrey, Mike Myers, Rick Mercer, Russel Peters).
 Chaque année le plus grand festival de comédie du monde, Juste Pour Rires, c’est au Montréal, une ville au la Terre des Rires.
 Every year the largest comedy festival in the world, Just For Laughs, is in Montreal, a city in the Land of Laughs.
 Salem writes that a comedian once told him

 American humour is the art of overstatement, English humour is the art of understatement, and Canadian humour is the art of observation.